-- 6. Information on the changed eligibility requirements for Home fee status and undergraduate, postgraduate and further education financial support from Student Finance England for the 2021-22 academic year, is available on the Gov.uk website. - 7.
-Student Finance England also provides a practitioners' helpline for detailed information about policy, regulations or for help with more complex questions about assessment, eligibility or circumstance.
-If you are unsure whether an individual student meets the eligibility requirements as set out in paragraphs 1 to 6 of this annex, call the practitioners' helpline on 0300 100 0618.
-If Student Finance England states that the student is eligible, this means that the student is also regarded as 'Home fee' for HESES purposes. - 8.
-Further policy information and guidance are also available from the Student Finance England practitioners website.
+- 3. Student Finance England provides a practitioners' helpline for detailed information about policy, regulations or for help with more complex questions about assessment, eligibility or circumstance.
+If you are unsure whether an individual student meets the eligibility requirements as set out in paragraphs 1 and 2 of this annex, call the practitioners' helpline on 0300 100 0618.
+If Student Finance England states that the student is eligible, this means that the student is also regarded as 'Home fee' for HESES purposes. - 4.
+Further policy information and guidance are also available from the Student Finance England practitioners website.41